 Who loves paperwork? *Crickets* Young children bring home scads of one-of-a-kind creations.
 While each one is beautiful, the sheer number of them each week can be overwhelming, and mentally, they become nothing but paperwork.
 This is such a shame!
 We have both physical and digital suggestions to keep these mementos safe and not overwhelming.

-Real paperwork like permission slips, forms and such should have their own “to-do” drawer.
+Real paperwork like permission slips, forms and such should have its own “to-do” drawer.
 If you need to see it to remember it, perhaps a tastefully framed bulletin board may help you.

 Structural Design Solutions to Create or Improve a Mudroom